 You can see the whole staircase post [here].

 Install wood flooring in the dining room and kitchen.
 DONE and this is probably the best thing we’ve done in the house.
 It completely changed the feel of the house and I love it.
 When we moved in there were three different types of flooring: carpet in the living room, laminate in the kitchen, and then a different carpet in the dining/hearth room.
-It’s all wood now and makes the space feel larger and cleaner.
+We look for some cheap flooring optios and it’s all wood now and makes the space feel larger and cleaner.

 See more of our antique ladder + pendant lights [here].